citusdata/citus_docs/use_case_guide/multi_tenant.rst

   ON clicks USING gin (user_data);

-  -- this speeds up queries like, "which clicks have -- the browser key present in user_data?"
+  -- this speeds up queries like, "which clicks have -- the is_mobile key present in user_data?"

   SELECT id
     FROM clicks
-   WHERE user_data ? 'browser'
+   WHERE user_data ? 'is_mobile'
      AND company_id = 5;

 Scaling Hardware Resources